Aritz Aduriz: 2016–2020, retirement

-On 3 November 2016, in a Europa League group stage home fixture to K.R.C.
-Genk, Aduriz scored all five of his team's goals (including three penalties) in a 5–3 victory, becoming the first player to accomplish this feat in the competition in the process.
+On 3 November 2016, in a Europa League group stage home fixture to Genk, Aduriz scored all five of his team's goals (including three penalties) in a 5–3 victory, becoming the first player to accomplish this feat in the competition in the process.
 Having previously been level with Llorente on 16, that achievement also took him clear as the club's top scorer in European matches.

 Aduriz renewed his contract with Athletic once more in November 2017, this time to run until summer 2019.
 The following month, he became the club's oldest goalscorer after surpassing Agustín Gaínza.

 Aduriz was named the league's Player of the Month for the second time, winning the January 2018 award after showing good sportsmanship during a derby against Eibar: he fell in the penalty area going for a loose ball between two defenders, but immediately signalled to the referee and the supporters that no foul should be awarded (he also scored a few minutes earlier, one of two strikes during the month).

-Despite the club being eliminated from the 2017–18 Europa League at the last-16 stage, 37-year-old Aduriz finished as the competition's top scorer – along with SS Lazio's Ciro Immobile – with eight goals in the tournament proper.
-His 2018–19 campaign was severely curtailed by injuries as the team generally struggled to score and collect points, and he scored only two league goals from 20 appearances; both were penalties in successive home fixtures, the first in a Panenka-style against Girona FC past former teammate Gorka Iraizoz for a last-minute 1–0 victory, and the second against Valladolid an unusual precise kick with no run-up, described as a "remarkable... five-a-side... minimalist" technique.
+Despite the club being eliminated from the 2017–18 Europa League at the last-16 stage, 37-year-old Aduriz finished as the competition's top scorer – along with Lazio's Ciro Immobile – with eight goals in the tournament proper.
+His 2018–19 campaign was severely curtailed by injuries as the team generally struggled to score and collect points, and he scored only two league goals from 20 appearances; both were penalties in successive home fixtures, the first in a Panenka-style against Girona past former teammate Gorka Iraizoz for a last-minute 1–0 victory, and the second against Valladolid an unusual precise kick with no run-up, described as a "remarkable... five-a-side... minimalist" technique.
 He agreed a new one-year contract in May 2019, later confirming at the outset of 2019–20 that it would be his last season as a player before retiring.

 On 16 August 2019, Aduriz scored the only goal in a 1–0 victory against Barcelona through a bicycle kick in the last minute of the first league fixture, helping his side to their first league win against that opposition since 2013 and also equalling Lionel Messi's record of scoring in 15 consecutive league seasons.
 He had a stoppage-time penalty saved in a match away to previous employers Mallorca four weeks later, and injuries then caused him to miss three months of matches over that winter.
 He returned to play a role from the bench in wins over Barcelona and Granada in February that helped the team qualify for the 2020 Copa del Rey final, but did not score again himself before the season was suspended due to the COVID-19 pandemic– his last appearance being as a last-minute substitute in a win over another former club, Valladolid.

 On 20 May 2020, Aduriz announced his retirement as a professional footballer.